erich666/McUsd/README.md

 This renderer is progressive, shooting more and more frames of rays and blending these results in.
 Here is the render after around 140 frames or so:

 ![Omniverse RTX - Interactive (Path Tracing)](/images/ov_interactive.png "Omniverse RTX - Interactive (Path Tracing)")

+One notable difference with USDView is that, in these Omniverse renderings, the prismarine block (the blue stone block) does not have as strong specular highlights in this and other Omniverse views.
+I think the USDView version looks more convincing, but do not know which is correct.

 #### Omniverse RTX - Real-Time